The 5 Best Places to Surf with Dolphins in the World

-The tropical Hawaiian Islands are already famous for their dolphin tours.
+The tropical Hawaiian Islands are already famous for their dolphin tours, and are a mecca for marine life enthusiasts.
 But how about actually being alone with them in the water while paddling to catch your next wave?
 The west coast of Oahu, the birthplace of surfing as we know it today, is a sure-fire destination to spot dolphins on a daily basis.

 If you go surfing at Waikiki Beach, you’ll have some company all the time.
 I’m not just talking about fellow surfers but also about spinner dolphins.
 The gently rolling waves in the protected bay at Waikiki are excellent for all levels, with the biggest and most consistent waves hitting the shore during summer (June to September).
 Luckily, you can paddle alongside spinner and bottlenose dolphins all year round!

 Yokohama Bay is famous for its hollow and powerful beach break with a demanding take-off, recommended for experienced surfers only.
 It is also home to a great number of spinner dolphins that come close to shore each morning.

 Kahe Point, also known as Electric Beach because of the power plant nearby, is home to a rocky reef break with a sandy bottom that produces some fun waves.
 You will see plenty of charter boats in the distance doing dolphin excursions.
 But you don’t need to pay big bucks for such an experience.
 Why not swim or surf with dolphins on your own?